 The City of Calgary collects and analyzes bicycle data from a variety of sources to help with the planning of bikeways and to monitor trends over time.
-Data sources include the Cordon Counts, Annual Bicycle Count, Bicycle Yearbook, Centre City Bicycle Volume Flow maps, The City of Calgary Civic Census, Calgary and Region Travel Survey, Pathwatch Surveys, Cycling Strategy Online and Telephone Surveys, University of Calgary cyclist survey, Downtown Commuter Cyclist Survey, Mobility Monitor.
+Data sources include the Cordon Counts, Annual Bicycle Count, Bicycle Yearbook, Centre City Bicycle Volume Flow maps, The City of Calgary Civic Census, Calgary and Region Travel Survey, Pathwatch Surveys, Cycling Strategy Online and Telephone Surveys, 2009 University of Calgary cyclist survey report, 2006 Downtown Commuter Cyclist Survey, Mobility Monitor.

 Daily Bicycle Counts

 Daily bicycle counts are available from sensors set up on the Peace Bridge, cycle tracks and Stephen Avenue.
 Using an Eco-Counter machine, cyclists are detected using loops embedded in the pavement.
 The data provides a breakdown of the number of cyclists on a daily, weekly, monthly and yearly basis.

 The City makes every effort to place the bicycle counters in locations that minimise interference from adjacent traffic and electromagnetic radiation.
 Eco-Counter states that counters are 97% accurate for detection.
 During our extensive testing and calibration, it was determined that the counters can miss the occasional bicycle and can sometimes count a non-bike as a bike, this makes up a small percentage of trips counted.
 Eco-Counters supplement the other counting methodologies that The City uses for all modes of travel, such as live observation and MioVision cameras.
 One of the benefits of the permanent bike counters comes from the trends that they record.
 We are now able to see how bicycle traffic varies with the weather, by day of the week, and by season, something that was not possible previously.